rueckstiess/mgeneratejs/README.md

 2. The "$concat" operator has been renamed to "$join", as this operation is called "join" in many languages, e.g. Python and Javascript. "$concat" is reserved for a future operator to concatenate arrays.
+3. mgeneratejs does not insert documents directly into MongoDB, it only outputs to stdout.
+It doesn't make sense to re-implement all the authentication options separately, when the resulting objects can simply be piped to mongoimport.

 In addition, many more operators are supported through the inclusion of the chance.js library, and the extended template syntax with handlebar templates.